Acadix Software

 • Do not add users.
 You can use the more user-friendly auto-admin menu for this after running desktop-installer.

 If installing under VirtualBox, we DO NOT recommend using the VM images provided by FreeBSD.
 A fresh install from the disc1 ISO image can be completed in under 5 minutes, so a preconfigured VM image doesn't offer much convenience.
-A fresh install also allows you to configure your VM settings, disk size, and base FreeBSD installation as you want instead of figuring out how to modify the preconfigured VM image.
+A fresh install also allows you to configure your VM settings, disk size, and base FreeBSD installation as you want, instead of figuring out how to modify the preconfigured VM image afterward.

-Also important for VirtualBox: Use the vboxsvga virtual GPU rather than vmsvga.
+Also important for VirtualBox: Use the vboxsvga virtual GPU rather than vmsvga for FreeBSD.
 At the time of this writing, it works better with VirtualBox guest additions for features such as automatic screen resize.

 System clocks may be set to local time or UTC (GMT).
 Make sure the virtual machine and host are in agreement on this.
 VirtualBox has a check box in system settings for systems with the clock set to UTC.

 Lastly, adjusting the boot order of the VM will make the guest OS installation a bit smoother.
 Configure the VM to boot from hard disk first, then optical disk (you will use a .iso file for install).
-The VM will then boot from the .iso image during install, and from the virtual hard disk after install.
+The VM will then boot from the .iso image during install (since there is no operating system on the hard disk yet), and from the virtual hard disk after install.

 [vbox disk first]

 For low-end machines with less than 4 GiB of RAM, UFS2, with its small memory footprint, may provide better overall performance.
 UFS2 is a highly underrated file system offering great performance, reliability, and features, so don't think you're missing out by not using ZFS.
+In fact, Netflix uses UFS2 to deliver content from its CDN.
 ZFS is most beneficial to high-end storage servers and usually not much of an advantage on the average laptop or desktop machine.

 If installing under VirtualBox: